jbcodeforce/shift_left_utils/docs/pipeline_mgr.md

 The [recipe chapter](./recipes.md) has how-to descriptions for the specific commands to use during development and during the pipeline management by system reliability engineers.
 The following high level concepts are the foundations for this management:

 1. The git folder is the source of truth for pipeline definitions.
-1. The table inventory, which lists all the Flink tables of a project, is used as the foundation to find basic metadata about Flink statemetns.
+1. The table inventory, which lists all the Flink tables of a project, is used as the foundation to find basic metadata about Flink statements.
 It must be created with a simple command like:

     ```
     shift_left table build-inventory $PIPELINES